oskarth/zkintro-math/README.md

 1. `commitments_shares.sage` - this shows basic commitments and secret sharing.
 2. `zkboo_add.sage` - this shows the basic ZK-Boo constraint with addition.
+3.  `zkboo_mul.sage` -  this shows full example with add and mul constraint

 TODOs:
-- [ ] TODO: zkboo_mul for full example with add and mul constraint
 - [ ] TODO: zkboo_rounds for full example with multiple rounds
 - [ ] TODO: zkboo_fs for full example with multiple rounds and non-interactive